Remarks by FDA Deputy Commissioner at the IAFP

 Transparency & Integrity

-iMIS Food offers a complete software platform for food safety. iMIS Food includes an iMIS Food Tracking management system that may be connected with other systems.
+iMIS Food offers a complete software platform for food safety. iMIS Food includes an iMIS Food Tracking system that may be connected with other systems.
 Several quality standards and legislation demand from the source material to the end delivered to the customer.
-Throughout the production process, iMIS Food keeps track of which raw components, additives, and packaging end up in which final product.
+Throughout the production process, iMIS Food keeps track of which raw components, , and packaging end up in which final product.
 Furthermore, iMIS Food keeps track of which clients have which final products.
 This allows for one-click traceability from the source material to the customer.
 Transparency and integrity go hand in hand.
-It is essential to know what your company is producing, as well as how products are produced.
+It is essential to know what your is producing, as well as how products are produced.
 Therefore, food , have the obligation to ensure all steps of the food supply chain are traceable.
 We live in a time where, consumers are getting more aware, and their needs must be fulfilled.
-Those needs do not only contain nutritional information, the ethical sourcing becomes therefore more and more important.
+Those needs do not only contain nutritional information, the ethical sustainable sourcing becomes therefore more and more important.

 Digitalization